Brazil sees record 34,918 Covid-19 cases in a single day – latest updates

 Around 9 percent of Guinea-Bissau health workers infected

-More than 170 of Guinea-Bissau's 2,000 health workers have contracted Covid-19, a World Health Organization expert said on Tuesday, warning that hospitals were close to being overwhelmed.
+More than 170 of Guinea-Bissau's 2,000 health workers have contracted Covid-19, a World Health Organization expert has said, warning that hospitals were close to being overwhelmed.

 The tiny West African nation's under-equipped healthcare system has been struggling to curb the spread of the novel coronavirus, which has infected over 1,400 people and killed 15.